compilit/compilit-spring-mediator/README.md

 1 'Mediator' class?
 Because that would introduce the 'Service Locator antipattern' and defeat the purpose of this library.
 By having a separate interface for Commands, Queries and Events, CQ(E)RS is enforced.

-In the org.solidcoding.mediator.api package you'll find all interfaces which you can use to write your own Commands, Queries, Events and their respective handlers.
+In the org.compilit.mediator.api package you'll find all interfaces which you can use to write your own Commands, Queries, Events and their respective handlers.

 All components which a user of the API can to interact with: